Categories: Blog

 Not overwhelm them with information.
 Not dazzle them with design.
 Help them decide.

-• A short welcome video (just you, talking to camera, being real)
+• Add a short welcome video (just you, talking to camera, being real)

-• A simple booking button (it should appear at least three times)
+• Add a simple booking button at least three times on the page

-• Honest scarcity messaging (“Only 12 spots available”)
+• Use honest scarcity messaging (“Only 12 spots available”)

 According to The Flow Ops Journal, average website conversion rates for retreats range from 1.4% to 4.6%.